Juan Monaco

-Juan Mónaco (/es/; (Note: In isolation, Juan is pronounced /es/.) born 29 March 1984), nicknamed "Pico", is an Argentine former professional tennis player.
+Juan Monaco (/es/; (Note: In isolation, Juan is pronounced /es/.) born 29 March 1984), nicknamed "Pico", is an Argentine former professional tennis player.
 He won nine singles titles, reached the semifinals of the 2010 Shanghai Masters and the 2012 Miami Masters, and achieved a career-high singles ranking of world no. 10 in July 2012.
 He announced his retirement from professional tennis on 15 May 2017.

-Biography
+Life and career

-Mónaco was born in Tandil, Buenos Aires Province, to Héctor, a businessman, and Cristina, an architect.
+Monaco was born in Tandil, Buenos Aires Province, to Héctor, a businessman, and Cristina, an architect.
 He has two siblings.
 He enjoys spending time at home in Tandil with family and friends.
-His favorite sports to follow are football and basketball.
-His favorite teams are Estudiantes de La Plata and the San Antonio Spurs.
-His favorite surface is clay.
-He counts Andre Agassi and countryman Mariano Zabaleta as his heroes.
+His favourite sports to follow are football and basketball.
+His favourite teams are Estudiantes de La Plata and the San Antonio Spurs.
+His favourite surface is clay.
+He counts Andre Agassi and his countryman Mariano Zabaleta among his heroes.
 He also enjoys going to the cinema.
-His favorite movies are Gladiator and 300.
-He is also a fan of The Lord of the Rings books.
+His favourite films are Gladiator and 300.
+He is also a fan of The Lord of the Rings.

-Mónaco started playing tennis at the age of six.
-He used to be mentored by Luis Lobo of Argentina.
-Since the latter part of the 2010 season, Mónaco was coached by Mariano Zabaleta.
+Monaco started playing tennis at the age of six.
+He was mentored by Luis Lobo of Argentina.
+Since the latter part of the 2010 season, Monaco has been coached by Mariano Zabaleta.
 He added Gastón Etlis to his coaching team in February 2011.

 Career

 2002–2003

-In 2002, Mónaco made his pro circuit debut.
+In 2002, Monaco made his pro circuit debut.
 On 12 February, he won his first tournament in Jamaica F20, Montego Bay by defeating Francisco Rodríguez of Paraguay.
 He ended the year ranked no. 470 in singles.

-In 2003, Mónaco reached six finals, finishing as runner-up in two events in Jamaica F3, Montego Bay, losing to American Wayne Odesnik, and in Argentina F6, Buenos Aires losing to compatriot Diego Moyano.
+In 2003, Monaco reached six finals, finishing as runner-up in two events in Jamaica F3, Montego Bay, losing to American Wayne Odesnik, and in Argentina F6, Buenos Aires losing to compatriot Diego Moyano.
 He however won four, all on clay, of his six finals.
 He won in Jamaica F4, Montego Bay, in Bolivia F1, La Paz, in Argentina F1, Buenos Aires, and Uruguay F2, Uruguay defeating Dmitri Sitak of Russia, and his compatriots Matias O'Neille, Carlos Berlocq, and Ignacio González King respectively.
 He ended the year ranked at no. 324 in singles.